All Episodes

 It was a very, very beautiful clip of In Thames Valley, mate, which is right up your neck of the woods.

-Like he's he's like, he looks nervous of the woman's cat.
+Like, he looks nervous of the woman's cat.

 They're not even intimidating police officers.

-He's like really he's probably a really sweet and lovely person.
+He's like, really, he's probably a really sweet and lovely person.

-I'm not trying to criticize him.
+I'm not trying to criticise him.

 But I'm not surprised you're banned from smoking because everything's getting banned in the UK now.